vishwanath-gowda/FileManipulator/README.md

 # FileManipulator

-This is a custom built library of function to manipulate file.
+This is a custom built library of functions to manipulate file.

-It includes functions like readNlines,readNlinesFromMthLine, read last n lines kind of function by just passing path of a file.
+It includes functions like readNlines,readNlinesFromMthLine, read last n lines and many more function by just passing path of a file.

 How to use this in your project.
 1)clone or copy source code,